Your Playbook for a Hassle-Free Travel Experience to Ontario’s Sunset Country

 Operating a Boat in Canada

 If you’re visiting as a tourist and not staying longer than 45 consecutive days, you do not require a Pleasure Craft Operator Certificate to drive a boat.
-In terms of equipment, your boat must comply with the regulations of your home state in most aspects and it must have enough flotation devices for everyone on board.
+In terms of equipment, your boat must comply with the regulations of your home state in most aspects, have a waterproof flashlight and audio calling device like a whistle, a buoyant line of at least 50 feet, and have enough approved flotation devices for everyone on board.
+You require navigation lights if you operate a boat over 16' after sunset or in foggy/low visibility conditions.

 Go here for more information on operating a boat in Canada